solrak29/ecba/Readme.md

 20180414 Console remote client application
 20180415 You building the same strcuture of code for each feature you add.
 You should create a utility that where you can just
          create the strcuture/template code to follow; it will save time.
 Perhaps npm addFeature?
 Node addfeature?
+20180415  Make history lines configurable for console chat ; its noted in the code
 ```